mtsmachado8/bubbles/README.md

 ## The Problem explained, Concept and Benchmarking (only available in pt-br)
 https://www.notion.so/Bubbles-9f62cfeb5e8a4999adf7bdf5af8f359f

-Please leave your comments, feedback and feature ideas on the document.
+Please leave your comments, feedback and feature ideas on the document (soon we can make a Bubble for that kind of thing 😄)

-**Note:** soon we can make a Bubble for that kind of thing =)
+**Note:**

 ## Up and running